This post may contain affiliate links. You can read my disclosure policy here.

 We’re Dave Ramsey Financial Peace graduates and we are working hard to get fully out of debt and to not take on anymore debt.
 However, we have found that the Delta credit card—used wisely—was key to being able to make this trip to Australia.
 We opened up the card two years ago and pay it off every single month.
 We never carry a balance past 30 days, so we’re also never charged interest.

 However, every $1 we charge to the card is one airline mile on Delta.
 In some restaurants, we earn FOUR miles for every dollar spent.
 Currently you earn FIVE Miles for every dollar spent on Delta airlines purchases.
 Additionally, having the Delta AMEX card allows us to check one bag free for up to four people on a reservation.
 The card’s $99 annual fee is more than recouped with this baggage benefit.
 (The annual fee is waived the first year as an introductory bonus.)

-When you open up an airline credit card, they usually offer a bonus of 35,000 – 70,000 miles if you spend somewhere around $3000 on the card in the first three months (this is the current Delta offer–they are currently offering 90,000 miles—that’s a fabulous deal!).
+When you open up an airline credit card, they usually offer a bonus of 35,000 – 70,000 miles if you spend somewhere around $3000 on the card in the first three months (this is the current Delta offer–they are currently offering 50,000 miles if you spend $3000 within 6 months!).
 We did that with the Delta card and earned the bonus miles.
 It’s really not that hard to do if you use the card for all your expenses each month—paying them off right away, of course.

 We charge everything we can to this card—all our groceries, home improvement, eating out, medical expenses, and fuel.
 Our cell phone bill is also automatically paid with the Delta card.
 When we book Delta flights we currently earn 3x miles–so a $350 flight earns us 1150 miles when we buy it with the Delta AMEX card.